-In the figure above, l_3 is a transversal line since it intersects two parallel lines l_1 and l_2 .
+In the figure above, I_3 is a transversal line since it intersects two parallel lines I_1 and I_2 .

 When a transversal line intersects parallel lines, it is noticeable that various angles were formed.
 Throughout this reviewer, we will use numbers to identify the angles formed by transversal intersecting parallel lines.
 As you can see, 8 angles were formed, these angles are called transversal angles.
 In the next section, we will discuss how these transversal angles are related to each other.

-1. Corresponding Angles Corresponding angles are transversal angles that are in the same corner or position and have matching figure.
+1. Corresponding Angles Corresponding angles are transversal angles that are on the same side of the transversal and have sides on the transversal going in the same direction and have their other sides going in parallel directions.